What is UWD?

 Dear Parents, Dancers and Fans,

 We welcome you to another exciting season of JUST FOR KIX Competitions.
-The name UNITED WE DANCE was created many years ago with the thought that competition promotes striving for excellence.
+The name UWD was created many years ago with the thought that competition promotes striving for excellence.
 By pulling together, we all become stronger.
 It is an event where we can showcase how hard all the dancers and directors have been working.
 It is important to remember that DOING YOUR BEST IS MORE IMPORTANT THAN BEING THE BEST!!
 Let’s join together in praise of all the teams.

 It is our goal to have a quality event that runs on time and provides a large scale performance venue, allowing great exposure for our dancers.
 Thanks for being a part of this competition!